allthingsclowd/vault_ldap_namespaces/readme.md

-# Vault Namespaces with LDAP
+# Vault LDAP Integration into Root Namespace - Configuring Additional Namespaces

 This repository has been created to evaluate the integration of HashiCorp Vault Namespaces with OpenLDAP (and eventually OKTA's MFA).